 - It is a way to incorporate all six PA competencies into practice and evaluate PAs in these core competencies.
 The six areas of PA competencies, developed by NCCPA, AAPA, PAEA and ARC-PA, are medical knowledge, interpersonal and communication skills, patient care, professionalism, practice-based learning and improvement, and systems-based practice.
 The current PA certification maintenance process only evaluates one competency—medical knowledge.

-- The Federation of State Medical Boards has recommended that all states adopt Maintenance of Licensure (MOL) similar to the MOC model set by the major medical boards.
+- The Federation of State Medical Boards has recommended that all states adopt Maintenance of Licensure (MOL) similar to the Maintenance of Certification (MOC) model set by the major medical boards.
 With these changes, PAs will be prepared when state medical licensure requirements also change.

-- By aligning with the requirements of a majority of physician-certifying boards, these practice-based requirements are intended to encourage team-based practice improvement.
+- By aligning with the requirements of a majority of physician certifying boards, these practiced-based requirements are intended to encourage team-based practice improvement.

 Who came up with these new requirements?